vinta/awesome-python/README.md

 * [python-patterns](https://github.com/faif/python-patterns) - A collection of design patterns in Python.
 * [algorithms](https://github.com/nryoung/algorithms) - module of algorithms for Python.

+## Workflow Execution

+*Libraries that enable workflows to be executed (remotely or locally).*

+* [TaskFlow](http://docs.openstack.org/developer/taskflow/) - A Python library that helps to make task execution easy, consistent and reliable.
+* [Joblib](http://pythonhosted.org/joblib/index.html) - A set of tools to provide lightweight pipelining in Python.
+* [Luigi](https://github.com/spotify/luigi) - A Python module that helps you build complex pipelines of batch jobs.
+* [Spiff](https://github.com/knipknap/SpiffWorkflow) - A powerful workflow engine implemented in pure Python.

 ## Miscellaneous